Viral Hepatitis

 - HIV-positive status

-- Good sanitation, hygiene, vaccination, screening blood products, condom use, safe disposal of needles
+- Good sanitation, hygiene, vaccination, screening blood products, condom use, safe disposal of needles; avoid sharing of toothbrushes, nail clippers, and razors.

 - Hepatitis A

-- Vaccination of all children between the ages of 1 and 18 years, especially those travelling to endemic regions or those with liver disease
+- Vaccination of all children between the ages of 1 and 18 years

-- Infected patients should avoid return to day care center for 2 weeks after illness subsides.
+- Infected children should not return to school or day care center until 1 week after onset of the illness.

 - Hepatitis B

-- Hepatitis B vaccine to all infants at birth; complete 3-vaccine series 0.5-mL dose IM during infancy.
+- Hepatitis B vaccine to all infants at birth; complete 3-vaccine series during infancy.

-- Vaccine and hepatitis B immunoglobulin (HBIG) to high-risk infants
+- Vaccine and hepatitis B immunoglobulin for high-risk infants at birth

 - Hepatitis C